 What do you want someone to feel or think when they see your work for the first time?

 Viewers should feel whatever they would like to feel; it wouldn’t be fair for me [the artist] to say how someone should feel when they encounter my work.
-I’ve had people telling me it empowers, it can be religious, it can be inspiring.
-Personally, my work deals a lot with melancholy and sadness but some images have a dash of hope and happiness.
+I’ve had people telling me it empowers them, and it can be religious.
+My work deals a lot with melancholy and sadness, but some images have a dash of hope and happiness.

 What do you think makes you and your type of photography, unique from other artists?

 I shoot whatever I want.
 However, I always want to change the visual style, and I am pretty lucky I have an audience that visually supports that sort of change.
 I also have that signature style in which people just recognize off my work, I can’t explain it myself, but the best quote I have heard for it is “His work is just interesting to look at.”
 I love to add layers to an image, so it has multiple meanings or stories to it.

 What was it like working with A$AP Rocky and AWGE for TE$TING?
 How hands-on was Rocky and AWGE in the creative process or did they allow you the full creative freedom to conceptualize and execute?